-Verification of Legal Identity for Adults Verification of Legal Identity for Children Certificate of birth, naturalization papers Certificate of birth Church issued baptismal certificate Adoption papers Current, valid driver's license or Department of Custody agreement Motor Vehicles identification card Health and Human Services ID U.S. military discharge (DD 214) School records U.S. passport Employer identification card
+Verification of Legal Identity for Adults Verification of Legal Identity for Children Certificate of birth, naturalization papers Certificate of birth Church issued baptismal certificate Adoption papers Current, valid driver's license or Custody agreement Department of Motor Vehicles Health and Human Services ID identification card Certified school records U.S. military discharge (DD 214) Current U.S. passport Current government employer identification card with picture

-If a document submitted by a family is illegible or otherwise questionable, more than one of these documents may be required.
+If a document submitted by a family is illegible for any reason or otherwise questionable, more than one of these documents may be required.

 If none of these documents can be provided and at the CCHA's discretion, a third party who knows the person may attest to the person's identity.
 The certification must be provided in a format acceptable to the CCHA and be signed in the presence of a CCHA representative or CCHA notary public.
-Legal identity will be verified on an as needed basis.